lamhq/tech-notes/pages/devops/aws/network/vpc/subnet.md

 A subnet is a section of a VPC that can contain resources (such as Amazon EC2 instances)

 When you create a subnet, you need to choose three settings.
 - The  VPC you want your subnet to live in.
 - The Availability  Zone you want your subnet to live in.
 - A CIDR  block for your subnet, which must be a subset of the VPC CIDR block.

-In a VPC, subnets can communicate with each other.
+Resources in subnets within a VPC can communicate with each other.

 ## Address Ranges